ArshRomana1/ArshdeepsBookStore/README.txt

 Firstly I modified the startup.cs file and encountered the errors and then resolved them with the given instructions Went to Error.cshtml and changed the namespace accordingly now I am gonna fire up the engines and try to run the Project

+1700
+Ran the project and its running file